Ahanaf-Abrar-Trishad/CSE221-FALL23/README.md

 6. **Contact Instructor:** If you encounter difficulties or have questions, don't hesitate to reach out to the instructor promptly.

-Best of luck with your 221 course!
+Best of luck with your churichamari!

 ---